iamdonovan/stupid_journal_rankings/README.md

     python stupid_journal_rankings.py <spreadsheet>
 ```

-This will create a new file, **stupid_journal_rankings.ods**, that contains the rankings, percentiles, and quartile
+This will create a new file, **stupid_journal_rankings.csv**, that contains the rankings, percentiles, and quartile
 rankings for each journal in each category.